BMC Infectious Diseases

 While most of the interventions were not shown to improve IPT completion, integration of tuberculosis and HIV services yielded high treatment completion rates in some settings.
 The lack of data from high burden TB settings limits applicability.
 Further research to assess different IPT delivery interventions, including those that address barriers to care in at-risk populations, is urgently needed to identify the most effective practices for IPT delivery and TB control in high TB burden settings.

 Adams, Lisa V.; Talbot, Elizabeth A.; Odato, Karen; Blunt, Heather; and Steingart, Karen R., "Interventions to Improve Delivery of Isoniazid Preventive Therapy: an Overview of Systematic Reviews" (2014).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 2875.